d0x2f/retro.tools/README.md

 * Easy to share a board to your co-workers quickly with a link or an on-screen QR code
 * Open source
 * Multiple pre-built templates
-* English, German, Spanish and Korean translations (contributions very welcome!)
+* English, German, Korean, Russian and Spanish translations (contributions very welcome!)